-WASHINGTON – Baby boomers facing retirement are worried about their finances, and many believe they'll need to work longer than planned or will never be able to retire, a new poll finds.
+WASHINGTON – Baby boomers are starting to retire, but many are agonizing about their finances and believe they'll need to work longer than they had planned, a new poll finds.

 The 77 million-strong generation born between 1946 and 1964 has clung tenaciously to its youth.
 Now, boomers are getting nervous about retirement.
 Only 11 percent say they are strongly convinced they will be able to live in comfort.

 A total of 55 percent said they were either somewhat or very certain they could retire with financial security.
-But another 44 percent express little or no faith they'll have enough money when their careers end.
+Yet a substantial 44 percent express little or no faith they'll have enough money when their careers end.

 Further underscoring the financial squeeze, 1 in 4 boomers still working say they'll never retire.
 That's about the same number as those who say they have no retirement savings.